sejbouchereau/Udemy/README.md

 # Udemy
-Coursework and exercises from Udemy and YouTube.
+Coursework and exercises from Udemy and more.